Dasharo/docs/docs/variants/msi_z690/initial-deployment.md

 ```

 After the command succeeds, invoke `sudo poweroff` or click the power off in
-the GUI to shutdown the board.
+the GUI to shut down the board.
 Press `ENTER` when prompted on the screen.
 Power
 on the board back.
 Reboot will not work as some memory settings are preserved
 after reboot and FSP fails to train the memory.
 Poweroff is required.